Fall exhibitions at Montréal museums

 Click here for OASIS immersion schedules and tickets.

-All MAC contemporary art exhibitions are presented at the MAC’s temporary location in the Place Ville Marie shopping mall during the museum’s current $57-million renovation.
-The new MAC will open in 2025.
+The MAC presents contemporary art exhibitions at their temporary location in the Place Ville Marie shopping mall during the museum’s current $57-million renovation.
+The new MAC will open in 2028.

 Click here for tickets and directions.